 - Total campaign budget or duration: How much do you plan to spend in total?
 How long will the ads run for?
 Be aware that if you don’t set a limit there will be no maximum or end date.

 - Daily budget: How much do you want to spend a day?

-There are two ways I see most marketers use ads, short-term and long-term.
-Let's take a look a both ...
+There are two ways most marketers use ads, short-term and long-term.
+Let's take a look at both ...

 Short-term ads.
 Budget = at least a few hundred dollars over a month.

 When marketers use ads for a short-term goal, it’s usually to jump-start a campaign or boost content that needs a bump.
 These ad spends are generally smaller and shorter, but can be large.

 If you have a few hundred dollars to spend, spend it this way.
 Create a social post that promotes a piece of content and then use your ads to boost the post.
 Facebook, Twitter, and LinkedIn all have good solutions for this.
 Make sure you use the social network that gives you the best targeting for your persona and returns the most valuable leads.
 Measure this by assessing the quality of the leads generated after the campaign.